iopleke/Minechem/README.md

 **Downloads and info**
 For the most up-to-date information, please visit the [official Minechem site](http://jakimfett.github.io/Minechem).

-## Contributors and permissions
-The list of contributors can be found on the [website](http://www.minechemmod.com/index.php/docs/11-contributors)

 ## License
 Minechem v5.0.5 and higher are licensed under the [DBaJ (Don't Be a Jerk) non-commercial care-free license](https://github.com/jakimfett/DBaJ).